Dutch Caribbean Islands (BES)

 A significant natural hazard that these islands experience are hurricanes.
 Located in the hurricane belt, the BES islands are vulnerable to tropical cyclones that form in the Atlantic Ocean during the hurricane season between June to November.
 Hurricanes are a destructive force of nature, bringing in heavy rainfall, high wind speeds, storm surges, coastal and inland flooding.
 These hazards can damage critical infrastructures and threaten the safety and well-being of local communities.
 As small islands with highly exposed coastlines, other coastal hazards such as erosion and sea level rise can result in loss of beaches and coastal habitats, as well as threaten freshwater resources due to salinization.
 The low-lying nature of the island makes them more susceptible to such hazards.
 Under climate change, these islands remain more vulnerable than ever, and will require adaptation measures to protect the coastal environment and communities.

 As the BES islands hold a special municipality status, the Water Management Centre of the Netherlands (WMCN) is tasked with the responsibility of providing timely hydro-meteorological information for these group of islands.
 Within this project, WMCN is an end-user that interfaces with the local BES authorities.
-Currently, there are no existing hydrological or flood forecasting infrastructures in-place.
+Currently, there are no existing forecasting infrastructures in-place.

 User